 Parts of Government & Their Responsibilities

-- Boards and Commissions - Advise City Council on topics of interest
+- Boards and Commissions - Advise Fife City Council on topics of interest

-- City Manager - implements Council decisions, administer city
+- City Manager - Implements council decisions, administer city operations

 Fife will be a vibrant destination with a healthy balance between residential, commercial, and industrial uses, all of which are interconnected with green infrastructure and open space that supports a great quality of life.

-The City of Fife shall maintain and enhance the quality of life for its constituents and bring to the Fife Community better things for better living through excellence in public service by a commitment to the following ideals:
+The City of Fife maintains and enhances the quality of life for its constituents through excellence in public service and a commitment to the following ideals:

-- Maintain an open, responsive government to keep the public informed.
+- Maintain a transparent, responsive government to keep the public informed

-- Continue to provide safety and security to the citizens.
+- Provide safety and security to ensure the welfare of our community

-- Protect and improve its land base and infrastructure through balanced planning and development.
+- Protect and improve our environment and infrastructure through balanced planning and development

-- Assure responsible management of the City’s resources.
+- Assure responsible stewardship of the city’s resources

-- Seek excellence in all endeavors and cherish the trust of constituents.
+- Seek excellence in all endeavors and cherish the trust of the constituents